emanuel-metzenthin/snorkel-biomedical-information-extraction/README.md

-This repository contains the code for our paper "Application of Weak Supervision to BiomedicalInformation Extraction using the SNORKELFramework".
+This repository contains the code for our paper "Application of Weak Supervision to Biomedical Information Extraction using the SNORKEL Framework".